Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ## Interpretation and Conclusions

-The purpose of this experiment is to verify that the user can accurately save and read data from the SD Card.
-The results show that we can accurately save data to the SD Card and then read the data back in.
-In conclusion, the user should be able to save the user-inputted data, and then read back the latest saved data.
+The purpose of this experiment was to verify that the system can accurately save and read data from the SD Card.
+The results confirm that the tool can successfully store user data and retrieve the latest saved values.
+In conclusion, the Fan Diagnostic Tool is capable of saving user-inputted parameters and reading back the most recent configuration after a restart or power cycle.

 # Fan Simulation Test